Genetic history of Africa: Morocco

 Van de Loorsdrecht et al. (2018) found that of seven samples of Taforalts of Morocco, radiocarbon dated to between 15,100 cal BP and 13,900 cal BP, six were found to carry maternal haplogroup U6a, and one was found to carry maternal haplogroup M1b.
 All six males were found to carry paternal haplogroup E1b1b, and they harbored 63.5% Natufian-related ancestry and 36.5% Sub-Saharan African-related ancestry.
-The Sub-Saharan component is most strongly drawn out by modern West African groups such as the Yoruba and the Mende.
-The samples also contain an additional affinity to South, Central, and East African outgroups that cannot be explained by any known ancient or modern populations.
-When projected onto a principal component analysis graph of African and west Eurasian populations, the Taforalt individuals form a distinct cluster in an intermediate position between modern North Africans (e.g., Berbers, Mozabites, Saharawis) and East Africans (e.g., Afars, Oromos, Somalis).
-Jeong (2020), when comparing the Taforalt people of the Iberomaurusian culture to modern populations, found that the Taforalt's Sub-Saharan African genetic component may be best represented by modern West Africans (e.g., Yoruba).
+However, no present-day or ancient Holocene Sub-Saharan African group was found to be a good proxy for the non-Eurasian admixture component found in Taforalt individuals.
+Instead, Iosif Lazaridis et al. (2018) argued that this Iberomaurusian/Taforalt lineage contributed around 13% ancestry to modern West Africans "rather than Taforalt having ancestry from an unknown Sub-Saharan African source".

+Finally a study in 2025 by researchers from the Max Planck Institute for Evolutionary Anthropology in Leipzig discovered that the non-Eurasian ancestry found in Taforalt was from an ancestral lineage, native to North Africa that diverged there before the Out-of-Africa migration that gave rise to Eurasians, but never left Africa and became mostly isolated (both from sub-Saharan African and Eurasian groups).
+This North African lineage did "not carry sub-Saharan African ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting Northern and sub-Saharan Africa."